godfat/rest-gw2/README.md

 If you would like to try it, run with:

-    env RESTGW2_ACCESS_TOKEN=... rest-gw2
+    env RESTGW2_SECRET=... rest-gw2

+The secret would be used for encrypting the access token.
+If you don't set it then it would just use the default secret, which basically means no encrypting at all, because the default secret is hard coded in the source, which is publicly available because this is an open source project.

-Or you could put your access token in a config file and point it with:
+Or you could put your secret in a config file and point it with:

     env RESTGW2_CONFIG=... rest-gw2

 The format for the config file would be like:

-    RESTGW2_ACCESS_TOKEN=...
     RESTGW2_SECRET=...

-The secret would be used for encrypting the access token.
-If you don't set it then it would just use the default secret, which basically means no encrypting at all, because the default secret is hard coded in the source, which is publicly available because this is an open source project.

 ## CONTRIBUTORS: